Emlagh East Cashel

-Emlagh East Cashel is a stone ringfort (cashel) and National Monument located in County Kerry, Ireland.
+Emlagh East cashel is a stone ringfort (cashel) and National Monument located in County Kerry, Ireland.

 Location

-Emlagh East Cashel is located 3.2 km west-northwest of Dingle.
+Emlagh East cashel is located 3.2 km west-northwest of Dingle in the townland of Emlagh East.

 History

-Emlagh East Cashel is a cashel, a stone ringfort.
+Emlagh East cashel is a cashel; a stone ringfort.

+The archaeologist and author Peter Harbison described the monument in his 1970 work "Guide to the National and Historic Monuments of Ireland": A circular fort with a ditch, and surrounded by two walls.